 This is not a blanket allowance for divorce for any reason.
 We must keep in mind that the primary rule is that a wife must not separate from her husband and a husband is not to leave his wife.
-After all God stated that He hates divorce (Malachi 2:13-16).
+After all, God stated that He hates divorce (Malachi 2:13-16).
 Divorce is a clear indication that sin is involved.
 But sin is not solved by adding additional sins to the problem.
-I’m hard pressed to come up with a situation that cannot be resolved without divorce.
-I do believe the requirement to remain single provides strong incentive to prevent frivolous divorces.
+I’m hard-pressed to come up with a situation that cannot be resolved without divorce.
+I do believe the requirement to remain single provides a strong incentive to prevent frivolous divorces.
 After all the motivation for marriage remains (I Corinthians 7:9).
 You will hear some argue that it is not really a divorce, just a separation, but notice that Paul’s instruction is that she must remain unmarried.
 He calls the new state “not married.”
 Probably most cases where a spouse demands a divorce, the desire to end the marriage is a sin on that spouse’s part.
 But given the complexities of human beings and their relationships, any divorce would need to be examined to determine who is in sin.
 Because the exception exists, it would be wrong to declare all divorces for non-fornication reasons to be automatically sinful on the part of the one getting the divorce.

-But doesn’t Matthew 19:9 restricts divorce to only for sexual immorality?
+But doesn’t Matthew 19:9 restricts divorce only for reasons of sexual immorality?
 The problem is that people are ignoring the “and” in Jesus’ statement.
 We can argue so well that repent and be baptized requires both conditions to be fulfilled in order to achieve forgiveness of sins.
 But we miss that Jesus states that there are two conditions which lead to adultery: divorce not for sexual immorality and remarriage.
 It takes both conditions to cause adultery to take place.
 Divorce for fornication and remarriage doesn’t cause adultery.
 Divorce not for sexual immorality and remaining single does not cause adultery.
 Again, this is not a blanket approval for divorce, it is just an acknowledgment that divorce by itself isn’t adultery.
 Paul is stating that this is the Lord’s command; he is just making the rule clearer.

 Another question that often arises, is why didn’t Paul mentioned the exception clause of divorce for fornication?
 Because an exception clause is not mentioned every time divorce is discussed, it does not mean the exception doesn’t exist.
-After all neither Mark nor Luke’s accounts mention the exception clause but neither of these parallel accounts negate what Matthew recorded for us in greater detail.
+After all, neither Mark nor Luke’s accounts mention the exception clause but neither of these parallel accounts negates what Matthew recorded for us in greater detail.
 Paul didn’t mention it because it would be a distraction from his primary arguments.
 He argued that people who want sex must marry first and that sex is expected to take place in marriage as a result.
 The goal is to not provide opportunities for Satan to tempt someone by not having access to sex within marriage.
 While Paul’s preference is for the unmarried and widows to remain single, he knows this isn’t for everyone.
 Thus, this also means that those already married are not to leave their spouses.